Want our best pricing?

 Flue Space & Fire Prevention

-Flue spaces are unobstructed vertical sightlines that exist between the floor and ceiling within rack storage areas.
+Flue spaces are unobstructed vertical sightlines existing between the floor and ceiling within rack storage areas.
 Flue space allows heat from a fire to vent upward so it can properly activate sprinkler systems, preventing fires from spreading across entire warehouses.
 The National Fire Protection Association (NFPA) Code 13 shows the results of several tests that point to the dangers that occur when flue spaces are blocked.
 Pallet straps, netting, and pallet load stop beams can all help prevent obstructions to flue spaces.

 Fire suppression systems affect rack structure design and geometry, so your system must be carefully planned for safety.